Coronavirus (COVID-19) Updates

 American Airlines has temporarily suspended its Phoenix flights from and to Roswell Air Center because of a dramatic reduction in the amount of traveling public during this public-health situation.

-The Roswell Museum and Art Center, including the Robert H. Goddard Planetarium, is closed to the public.
-For any questions, call 575-624-6744.
+The Roswell Museum and Art Center, including the Robert H. Goddard Planetarium, is closed.
+For questions, call 575-624-6744.

 - Don't panic be prepared and stay informed.